 BREAKFAST COOKIE FREQUENTLY ASKED QUESTIONS

 - How many cookies does the recipe make?
-Each recipe makes about 12 cookies depending on how big you make them.
+Depending on how big you make them, each recipe makes about 12 cookies.

-- Are there nutrition information for each recipe?
+- Is there nutrition information for each recipe?
 Yes!
 I have linked to the page with all the nutrition information right here.

 - Can I use an alternative flour in this recipe?
-I have only tested this recipe using GF AP and regular AP flour.
-I have heard from other readers that the recipe worked great with almond flour and oat flour.
-Coconut flour will not work because it is very absorbent and the cookies will be super dry.
+I have only tested it using GF AP and regular AP flour.
+Other readers have heard that it worked great with almond and oat flour.
+Coconut flour will not work because it is very absorbent, and the cookies will be super dry.

-- Can I cut down on the sweeteners in cookies?
-I’ve had several readers tell me that they used less sweetener and the cookies turned out well.
+- Can I reduce the sweeteners in cookies?
+Several readers have told me they used less sweetener, and the cookies turned out well.
 I also have a naturally sweetened breakfast cookie recipe that uses just date paste as the sweetener.

 - Why were my breakfast cookies so dry?
 I can’t say for sure since I wasn’t in the kitchen with you, but you could always add a little extra milk if your mixture seems too dry.

-Have a question that I didn’t answer?
-Ask me in the comments below and I will get back to you ASAP!
+Have a question I didn’t answer?
+Ask me in the comments below and I will get back to you ASAP.

 Banana Bread